swainechen/chenlab-training/websites/gis-aws/content/07-Create-Image/02-StopIntsnace.md

 tags = ["tutorial", "aws console", "ec2"]
 +++

 We will now stop the running instance.
 Before we proceed it is a good idea to gracefully stop any running applications and ensure that data is saved.
-Stopping an instance is the equivalent of turning off your computer/server.
+Stopping an instance is equivalent to turning off your computer/server.

 **NOTE**: It is best practices but not mandatory to stop the instance before creating the image.
-However while creating the image the instance will udnergo a reboot, hence make sure there are no applications running.
+However while creating the image the instance will undergo a reboot, hence make sure there are no applications running.

-1. Before stopping let us copy all the required data from /tmp to a more persistant storage as stopping the instance will clear out /tmp.
+1. Before stopping let us copy all the required data from /tmp to a more persistent storage as stopping the instance will clear out /tmp.
 Copy all the required files to the EBS volume we mounted at **/mnt/volume1** before proceeding.

 ```bash
 cp -ax /tmp/fastq /mnt/volume1/